nextstrain/docs.nextstrain.org/src/index.rst

 .. note::

     This documentation site aims to cover all parts of Nextstrain.
 If you already have your bearings, see the :ref:`toc` below to dive right in.
-If you're interested in how to interpret what you see on nextstrain.org, please start with :doc:`/learn/interpret/index`.
-If you’re ready to go beyond using the website (or just plain curious!), please continue reading for an overview of how the different pieces of Nextstrain fit together.
+If you're interested in how to interpret what you see on nextstrain.org, start with :doc:`/learn/interpret/index`.
+If you’re ready to go beyond using the website (or just plain curious!), continue reading for an overview of how the different pieces of Nextstrain fit together.

 The core components of Nextstrain are :doc:`Augur <augur:index>` and :doc:`Auspice <auspice:index>`.